Biomemetic Consciousness

 Genes (G) and memes (M) compete for the same neural substrate.
 Consciousness emerges from their interaction — not as an epiphenomenon, but as a functional necessity of the conflict.

-BMC generates concrete, falsifiable predictions across 12 categories — from memory consolidation to cognitive biases to altered states of consciousness.
+BMC generates concrete, falsifiable predictions across 22 categories — from memory consolidation to cognitive biases to altered states of consciousness.
+Multiple predictions verified computationally across 4 published papers.

 Subsumes 5 Rival Theories